Sony a7R Review – A Full-Frame Mirrorless Camera

 Check The Latest Prices

 Starting just over $2,000.
 For other camera recommendations, see Trey’s Gear and Tools.

 My Sony Goodies and Lenses

-You can pop over to the My Equipment Page to see all my goodies, but I’ll just highlight a few here that are related to this camera.
+You can pop over to my camera equipment page to see all my goodies, but I’ll just highlight a few here that are related to this camera.
 You’ll read more about these in the review below.